woofwoofinc/literacy/examples/webpack-literacy/webpack.config.js.rst

     const path = require('path');
     const CopyWebpackPlugin = require('copy-webpack-plugin');

-Add plugin is to use UglifyJS to perform minification.
+Use UglifyJS to perform minification.
+This results in significant savings.

 .. code-block:: javascript